EndPointCorp/end-point-blog/2020/09/05/how-to-fully-containerize-a-magento-2.4-installation-with-docker-compose-for-development.html.md

 ```sh
 php -S 0.0.0.0:5000 -t ./pub/ ./phpserver/router.php
 ```

 ## Bonus: Interactive debugging with Visual Studio Code

 So this is a fully functioning Magento installation with files that we can edit to our hearts' content.
 In terms of a "fully featured" development environment however, we need to spruce it up a bit.

 So install VS Code from https://code.visualstudio.com/ and install the [Remote Development plugin](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).

 Open a new VS Code window and open the command palette with `Ctrl + Shift + P`.
 In there, type in `Remote-Containers: Attach to Running Container...` and press `Enter`.
-In the resulting menu, select our `magento-demo-web` container.
+In the menu that shows up, select our `magento-demo-web` container.

 That will result in a new VS Code instance that is connected to the container.
 Open an integrated terminal in VS Code and you'll see: